AshGw/ts-roids/README.md

 pnpm i ts-roids
 ```
 If you're only using types, you can install it as a ``devDependency``.
-And if you're using the decorators, set this property inside `tsconfig.json`.
+And if you're using decorators, set this property inside `tsconfig.json`.
 ```json
 {
   "compilerOptions": {